amigos-dev/aws-step-activity/README.md

 be run on physically distinct machines.

-In these examples, an attempt is made to generate unique AWS resource names (S3 bucket, AWS step function state machine name), so as not to collide with others that ma run the same example in the same AWS account.
-Yu may freely modify the environment variables to reuse existing S3 bucket, etc.
+In these examples, an attempt is made to generate unique AWS resource names (S3 bucket, AWS step function state machine name), so as not to collide with others that may run the same example in the same AWS account.
+You may freely modify the environment variables to reuse existing S3 bucket, etc.

 These examples make use of the _jq_ commandline utility as well as the AWS CLI.